rbardaji/mooda-gui/docs/examples/correlation.md

 ![Open OBSEA data](../img/examples/open-obsea-data.PNG)

-The file is quit big so, we are going to resample data hourly (averaging the measurements of each hour).
+The file is quite big so, we are going to resample data hourly (averaging the measurements of each hour).
 Go to:

 ```cmd
 Data -> Resample